Admissions

 Fourth Semester

 The program will only charge 1/9 of tuition for the last semester.
+The tuition for is subject to change according to The Duke Graduate School’s policies.

 Scholarship support is available to ensure that qualified students can participate in the MSc Global Health Program.
 All students are automatically considered for merit scholarships based on their Graduate School application, and students do not need to apply separately.